jsfakianos/Nothing-Knew/README.md

 ...and the output image ends up looking quite similar to the input image.
 ![output 3 image](/Network_02/output1e4.gif "convolution layer mural evolution")

 What we would expect from the filters is that the resulting background pixels should all average very closely to (255, 255, 255).
 Then, the pixels in the red circle should be (255, 0, 0)... and so forth.
 In fact, if we look at the pixel values at the very center of the red circle, we see the values from filters 1, 4, 7, and 10, which become the red channel in the output, converge to an average of 250.
-The pixel at that spot actually has the value (250, 8, 6) after 1,000 steps of training and an initial value of (74, -68, -6).
+The pixel at that spot actually has the value (250, 8, 6) after 1,000 steps of training from an initial value of (74, -68, -6).
 ![chart image](/Network_02/chart1.png "training pixels on simple image")

 **the learning rate**